-The print quality for black and color documents is good; text looks sharp, and fine elements are present.
+The print quality of black and color documents is good; text looks sharp, and most of the fine elements are visible and clear.
 However, colored areas, like in a graph or pie chart, look noticeably grainy, and that graininess is also visible in photos.
-As for its printing speed, it's very slow at seven black or three color pages per minute, and while it can print double-sided sheets, it can only do so manually, meaning you have to flip the pages yourself when prompted.
-The cartridges yield about 180 black and 190 color prints, which isn't a lot, but they're cheap, so it won't cost too much to maintain over time.
+Unfortunately, it prints slowly at seven black or three color pages per minute, and while it can print double-sided, it can only do so manually, meaning you have to flip the pages yourself when prompted.
+You can expect to get around 180 black and 190 color prints from a set of ink cartridges, which isn't a lot, but the cartridges are cheap, so you won't have to spend too much on replacement ink.

 For those on a tighter budget, we recommend the HP DeskJet 3755, the best small home printer we've tested.
 You may find this printer under a different model number, as it changes depending on the region and retailer, like the HP DeskJet 3772 or 3752.
 You can see all the variants in our full review.
-Unlike our picks above, this model isn't as suitable for on-the-go use as it lacks an internal battery, meaning you have to use it plugged in.
-It's also a little more cumbersome to carry because it's wider and taller.
-That said, it's still a very compact printer and a great choice for tight spaces, like a bedroom or dorm room.
+Unlike our picks above, this model is less suitable for on-the-go use as it lacks an internal battery, meaning you must use it plugged in.
+It's also a little more cumbersome because it's wider and taller.
+It's still a very compact printer and a great choice for tight spaces, like a bedroom or dorm room.

 The biggest drawback is its page yield.
 The ink cartridges are only good for about 100 black and 40 color prints, and even though they're cheap, you'll have to buy them often, which adds up quickly.
 Another downside is its slow printing speeds; it prints five black or three color pages per minute and takes over a minute and a half to print a 4" x 6" photo.
-It has the usual Wi-Fi and USB connectivity and even packs a sheetfed scanner that can scan sheets up to 8.5" x 14" in size.
+It has the usual Wi-Fi and USB connectivity and even packs a sheetfed scanner to scan sheets up to 8.5" x 14".

 Our recommendations above are what we think are currently the best compact printers for most people.
 We factor in the price, feedback from our visitors, and availability.